 Application: WonderWorld

-Let’s turn to WonderWorld, our candy maker from the beginning of the chapter.
+Let’s turn to WonderWorld, our candy maker from the beginning of the Section.
 They face a choice between an alliance with company A (to co-brand candy) and an alliance with company B (to invest in just-in-time supply).
 Note that both have the same governance form (alliance)- a relationship between two independent firms.
 Leaving aside which one could generate more benefits (i.e. assuming magnitudes of potential gains from synergies are comparable), which one is easier to manage?
 This is akin to asking, where are the governance costs (in this case, since the businesses remain independent, transaction costs) higher?

 It seems quite likely that the possible coordination and cooperation failures are greater with company B (just-in-time) than with company A (co-branding).
 First, for company B since production lines need to be adjusted, more modification is required than for company A (existing brands can be linked), and any modification is harder to unwind for company B than for A (i.e. the effects are one sided).
 Second, the expected interdependence and need for interaction with company B is higher than with company A, resulting in a greater ongoing need for coordination.
 For these reasons, we should expect greater transaction costs in B than in A; perhaps the relationship with B should be structured as an acquisition which would bring the business under the common ownership with WonderWorld’s other businesses (or abandoned).